Around 11% of children up to the age of 18 and 2% of adults over 18 worldwide might fall within the definitions of ADHD.

 - Eye contact – If you can see that your child isn’t making eye contact with others, this could be because they find making eye contact very difficult.

-- Fidgeting – Children that have ADHD will find it hard to sit or stand still.
+- Fidgeting – Children will find it hard to sit or stand still.

 - Daydreaming – Daydreaming can occur when a child is finding it hard to pay attention, due to the lack of ability to focus.

-- Attention seeking in class – Often children that have ADHD will like to be the ‘class clown’, they want to make themselves liked by others, or to cause class disruption.
+- Attention seeking in class – Often children will like to be the ‘class clown’, they want to make themselves liked by others, or to cause class disruption.
 When they are faced with a task that they do not want to do they may be even more disruptive.

 From there the child will be referred for an assessment with a health care professional.
 This could either be a child psychiatrist, paediatrician that specialises in children’s health, or a learning disability specialist, social worker or an occupational therapist that is an expert in ADHD.

-The average age that a child is diagnosed with ADHD is around 7, often symptoms will start occurring around the age of 3 – 6.
+The average age that a child is diagnosed is around 7, often symptoms will start occurring around the age of 3 – 6.